tba-adnan/Playground/php-autoformation-2/Readme.md

 ## PHP autoformation 2 (in depth OOP) ReadMe :

-- Abstracts : define a function and use it in multiple child classes. (methods accepts propeties.) (bastract class does not accept multiple inheritances). (no written code in method). (abstract methods should exist in abstract classes).
+- Abstracts : define a function and use it in multiple child classes. (methods accepts propeties.), (no written code in method). (abstract methods should exist in abstract classes).

 - Interfaces : all methods are public, methods in interface are abstract. (implement.)